Milk Blebs and Shooting Pain

 - a trauma wound to the nipple

-In addition to issues like poor latch and milk oversupply, wearing too tight of bras can cause milk blisters and blebs.
-The Breastfeeding Companion explains that too tight of bras can mean that too much pressure is being put on certain spots of your breasts, leading to clogged ducts, and sometimes eventually milk blisters and blebs.
+In more news, wearing too tight of bras can cause milk blisters and blebs.
+The Breastfeeding Companion explains that too-tight of bras can cause milk blisters and blebs by putting too much pressure on certain spots.
+This can lead to clogged ducts, and sometimes eventually milk blisters and blebs.

 In review, possible causes of milk blisters and blebs include;